Aethra (mother of Theseus): Early life

-Later adventures
+Enslavement and Death

 Later, when Theseus kidnapped Helen, he gave her to Aethra for safekeeping.
 Helen's brothers, the Dioscuri, took Helen back and kidnapped Aethra to Lacedaemon in revenge.
 There she became a slave of Helen with whom she went to Troy and remained there until found by her grandson, Acamas.
 At the taking of Troy, she came to the camp of the Greeks, where she was recognised by her grandsons, and Demophon, one of them, asked Agamemnon to procure her liberation.
 Agamemnon accordingly sent a messenger to Helen to request her to give up Aethra.
 This was granted, and Aethra became free again.
 According to Hyginus, she afterwards put an end to her own life from grief at the death of her sons.
 The history of her bondage to Helen was represented on the celebrated chest of Cypselus, and in a painting by Polygnotus in the Lesche of Delphi.